 Dispersive mixing is random and results from the flowing and swirling of the mix.

+Drying, reacting, and mixing under a vacuum.
 Separation of adhesive liquids during mixing.

 Depending on the type of energy input, a distinction is made between infrared drying, contact drying, convection drying and friction drying.

 Vacuum excitation lowers the boiling point, which promotes vaporisation or sublimation.
 Chemical reactions in the reactor can be promoted through pressure, temperature and mechanical energy input.

 amixon® can realise ideal reaction control and drying.

 Coating is a special method of grain enlargement.

 Primary particles or granulates are encapsulated by a different material like a film.

 The coating can be a micro-fine powder, a liquid or a solidified melt.
 Coating can be used for protecting, rounding off, inerting or hydrophobising of sensitive bulk materials.

 amixon® can realise gentle coating up to mechanical alloying.